Evelyn Ryan, Yourlifelifter

 - Setting and achieving goals that bring you and others joy;

-- Working to rely comfortably on and to manage your emotions especially your fear-based ones.
+- Working to rely comfortably on and to manage your emotions especially your fear-based ones that serve to protect us and bring color to our lives.

 Adaptability.
 Being accepting and resilient to change and to things you cannot change support personal value and power by:

 - Staying informed on the rapidly changing local, national and international environment;

 - Assessing the changing environment, relationships, and needs of yourself and others, taking risks, and adapting your character, competencies, goals, and beliefs accordingly;

 - Becoming tolerant of things you cannot change;